Galaxy-BH-evolution/galaxy-bh-evolution/index.md

 ![cosmos](/_images/cosmos_hsc_half.jpg)

 ## Introduction
-The Annual COSMOS team meeting will be held in Japan.
-While the workshop will be focused on the COSMOS-Web NIRCAM and MIRI imaging large program, additional key projects to be discussed include the ALMA large program CHAMPS and the JWST IFU followup of ALPINE/CRISTAL galaxies.
-We welcome both the COSMOS team and external participants interested in COSMOS.
+We are pleased to announce the Kavli galaxy black-hole workshop, jointly hosted by Kavli IPMU and KIAA, on furthering our understanding of galaxy and black hole evolution.
+This will be held at Kavli-IPMU, located in the serene suburbs of Tokyo during the week of June 3rd to 7th, 2024.

+The scientific focus is the resolved investigation of stars and gas within galaxies to understand the growth of bulges and their supermassive black holes across the high-z universe.
+We aim to exploit this new era with both JWST and ALMA achieving unparalleled resolution and depth.

+Furthermore,  as the quality of data increases, so does the complexity of the associated endeavors.
+With galaxies no longer being simple continuous structures and rather featuring a high degree of detectable substructures, we constantly require a revision of our understanding of galaxy morphology.
+With greater depths, we also gain access to early epochs of black hole evolution which needs to fit into the larger picture of galaxy evolution.

+This workshop will bring together people with a goal of forming potentially new collaborative efforts.
+We discuss building the next generation of analysis tools and paving the way for future resolved studies of galaxies and their black holes at high-z.

 ## Information
-* Time: July 8-12, 2024
+* Time: June 4-7, 2024
 * Location (Mon-Fri): Kavli IPMU, The University of Tokyo (Kashiwa, Japan) ([map](https://maps.app.goo.gl/YzgzK9UrQ55sL89x8))
 * [Access](https://www.ipmu.jp/visitors/access-ipmu)
 * [Hotels](https://www.ipmu.jp/visitors/accommodation)
 * Food near campus: [map](https://www.google.com/maps/d/u/1/edit?mid=19vATYu2h1a6U74yt53fsnK7XeO5x6pY&usp=sharing)
 * [Astrophysicists' Guide to Japan](https://sites.google.com/view/ipmucmb/discover-japan) (kindly compiled by the Kavli IPMU CMB group)
-* Slack and Zoom: please find the info in the announcement email
-* Contact email: cosmos2024@ipmu.jp
+* Contact email: boris.kalita@ipmu.jp
 ## Participants
 * [List of participants](https://docs.google.com/spreadsheets/d/e/2PACX-1vRSrzz3KVijHet4UbIL9uaa4MYSRCxV2tTMdqzviCOb0jJtmaXJtzJvrWF5bdtEEenrQXzmra2YQ401/pubhtml?gid=1689797346&single=true)
-* Registration deadline: May 31, 2024
+* Registration deadline: March 15, 2024
-* Registration form: closed
+* Registration form: Open
-## Schedule (July 8 - 12)\\
+## Schedule (June 4 - 7)\\
 * Monday:    COSMOS-Web JWST working groups
 * Tuesday:   ALMA/COSMOS working groups (CHAMPS, ALPINE/CRISTAL/JWST-IFU, A3COSMOS)
 * Weds-Fri:  Science meeting